 by Nancy Mauro-Flude

 EngageMedia is currently undertaking a range of video distribution projects within the Asia Pacific region.
-One of our latest projects in Indonesia is aimed at creating four “local archives” for video makers to be able to store and share their work.
-This extends EngageMedia’s online video sharing website to a more local and offline understanding of video distribution and community access sharing, that routes around the limited bandwidth problem in countries like Indonesia and embraces in a more realistic and viable hybridity between the on and offline.
+One of our latest projects in Indonesia is aimed at creating four “local archives” for video-makers to be able to store and share their work.
+This extends EngageMedia’s online video sharing website to a more local and offline understanding of video distribution and community access sharing, that routes around the limited bandwidth problem in countries like Indonesia and embraces more realistic and viable hybridity between the on and offline.

 The second and third phase of the Local Archives project in Indonesia will take place May 6 – 15 in Yogyakarta at COMBINE a Community-based Information Network, Resource Institution and Indonesian Visual Art Archive (IVAA).
 The first phase of this large project, EngageMedia partnered with Kampung Halaman in February, who are also taking part in these workshops.
 The last phase of the First Local Archives project will be in collaboration with Ruangrupa in Jakarta.
 Ruangrupa, a non-profit organization, which focuses on supporting the development of art in the cultural context through research, study and documentation, along with intensive cooperation with the artists through exhibitions, artist residency programme, art project and workshop.